You are here

-Greg Gershuny is Associate Director and Chief of Staff for the Office of Energy Policy and Systems Analysis at the Department of Energy, a role he has held since July 2013.
-In this role he provides management and strategic advice to the Director and other senior staff.
+Greg Gershuny has served as the Associate Director for the Office of Energy Policy and Systems Analysis at the Department of Energy, as well as Chief of Staff to Director of EPSA Melanie Kenderdine, since 2013.
 Prior to this, Gershuny served as the Energy and Environment Director for the White House Presidential Personnel Office from 2011 to 2013.
 In that role, he oversaw the process to recruit, interview, and vet, and place Presidential appointees for the energy and environment agencies as well as several White House Offices and a dozen boards and commissions.
 Prior to that, he served as Confidential Assistant to the Associate Director for Science and Nobel Laureate Carl Wieman at the White House Office of Science and Technology Policy, where he worked on basic science R&D issues and science, technology, engineering, and math (STEM) education.
-Gershuny also served as an Associate in the National Economic Council in 2009 and from 2007 to 2008 he worked for the Barack Obama Campaign for Change.
+Mr. Gershuny also served as an Associate in the National Economic Council in 2009 and from 2007 to 2008 he worked for the Barack Obama Campaign for Change.
 From 1998 to 2007 he worked in the private sector in several management roles and received a Bachelor of Individualized Studies in Political Conflict History from George Mason University.